 In or Out: An Examination of Medicaid’s Coverage Determination Policies

-Medicaid, the joint federal and state program that provides health insurance for low-income people, is rapidly becoming the largest purchaser of health care services in the United States.
+Medicaid, the joint federal and state program that provides health insurance for people with low incomes, is rapidly becoming the largest purchaser of health care services in the United States.

 Given Medicaid’s size and scope, and the central role it plays in the health insurance market, information on how it determines which health care services and interventions to cover has significant implications, not only for Medicaid enrollees but also for the entire health care system, including developers of emerging technologies.